aitanas/capstone-project/capstone-proposal.md

 ## Project's Purpose or Goal: (What will it do for users?)

-*Lookat* will serve as a portfolio for Natalie Shough, a graphic designer and illustrator.
+*Lookat* will serve as a portfolio for graphic designer and illustrator Natalie Shough.

 ## List the absolute minimum features the project requires to meet this purpose or goal:

+The website should have the following features:
+* Splash page with links to portfolio, products, and about section

+#### About
+* Blurb about the designer
+* Links to relevant social media sites
-*
+* Contact form on site

 What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.